 Heads/Tails breaks This method can be very powerful for data with a long-tail distribution.
 The Heads/Tails method will create a break-point at the mean of your data, remove all data below the break-point and create the next break-point from the data above the first break-point.
 It will repeat the process until either only a single value is left above the break-point or it reaches the desired number of breaks.

 You are not limited to just the styling methods above; CartoDB gives you access to a powerful styling language called Carto.
 CartoCSS is a CSS-like language for styling maps, and allows you to style all your data in a very dynamic way.
 It lets you assign styles to all features in your dataset or style features based on values of rows using conditional parameters such as, equal to, less than, and more than.
 Combined with the power of SQL statements, you can use CartoDB to make advanced data visualizations.
-Start styling your maps by clicking the Carto button at the lower right corner of your map.
+Take a look at the docs, and start styling your maps by clicking the Carto button at the lower right corner of your map.

 Don't be afraid to experiment!
 The backward and forward arrows in the lower left of the CartoCSS window allow you to undo and redo your changes.
 If you make a mistake, simply hit the undo button until your CartoCSS is back to a working state.